2039 A.D.

 2119 A.D.

 Zero is sent to intercept one such reploid, a female with red armor, as she haphazardly attacks a busy freeway.
-Zero notes her suspicious declination towards directly killing people, but doesn't manage to call her on it as shortly into their fight Zero drops to her knees clutching her head in agony, a 'W' appearing in her helmet gem much like when she first fought Sigma.
+Zero notes the maverick's suspicious declination towards directly killing people, but doesn't manage to call her on it as shortly into their fight, Zero's systems crash much like when she first fought Sigma.
 The red Maverick escapes, disappearing completely and leaving Zero deactivated on the highway.
-The Hunters later learn that the Mavericks they've been fighting are cybernetically altered humans, and their descriptions match those of recent teenaged kidnapping victims identified by the International Bureau of Investigation.
-Also revealed by the IBI was the purpose of the kidnappings--an overzealous group boycotting the continued existence of reploids had planned to use the 'Maverick attacks' as a ploy to further their cause.
+The Hunters later learn the mavericks they've been fighting are cybernetically altered humans, and several of them fit the description of recent missing person reports from the International Bureau of Investigation.
+Also revealed by the IBI was the purpose of the apparent kidnappings--an overzealous group boycotting the continued existence of reploids had planned to use the 'maverick attacks' as a ploy to further their cause.
 Zero inquires as to the identity of her target, but learns only that she was a girl from Germany named Kristina Levin.